nzhagen/bibulous/_build/html/_sources/examples.txt

 .. image:: _static/example5a.png
    :width: 60%

-The answerer's database file
+That is the reference list entries should have the author list in bold, journal articles should have their title quoted using German-style quotation marks, and editor lists should be given in small caps.
+The first answerer to the OP's question gives an example database file

 .. literalinclude:: ../examples/example5.bib

-makes use of separate formatting instructions for titles and subtitles, so that an appropriate style template is
+that makes use of separate formatting instructions for titles and subtitles, so that an appropriate style template is

 .. literalinclude:: ../examples/example5.bst